-I am a rising 4th year Ph.D. student in the joint program in Statistics and Machine Learning at Carnegie Mellon University.
+I am a 5th year Ph.D. student in the joint program in Statistics and Machine Learning at Carnegie Mellon University.
 My research focuses on developing new methods to tackle challenging real-world problems in the physical sciences.
-In particular, I work on likelihood-free inference and uncertainty quantification, with applications to astronomy and physics.
-I am very fortunate to be advised by Professor Ann B. Lee.
+In particular, I work on uncertainty quantification and likelihood-free inference, with applications to astronomy and physics.
+I am fortunate to be advised by Professor Ann B. Lee.

 Prior to CMU, I obtained an M.Sc. in Statistics from ETH Zurich and an A.B. in Applied Mathematics from Harvard University.
 I also have 3+ years of work experience in the quantitative finance industry, in both investment research and proprietary trading.